barbatus/1of10/README.md

 ### Running

-To run it, execute dev.sh in the root folder:
+In order to run it,do the following:

 ```bash
 cd backend